A Too-Good-to-be-True Prior to Reduce Shortcut Reliance: Example applications of the too-good-to-be-true prior

-Network weights were initialized according to Glorot and Bengio \citeyearpar{glorot2010understanding}.
+Network weights were initialized according to \cite{glorot2010understanding}.
 We used stochastic gradient descent to train both LCN and HCN.
 The initial learning rate was set to 0.01 for the LCN.
-The HCN’s initial learning rate was set to 0.01 for VGG \cite{simonyan2014very} and to 0.1 for ResNet \cite{he2016deep}.
+The HCN’s initial learning rate was set to 0.01 for VGG-11 \cite{simonyan2014very} and to 0.1 for ResNet-56 \cite{he2016deep}.
 The HCNs were trained with a momentum of 0.9 and a weight decay of 5×10\textsuperscript{-4} for 150 epochs.
 To avoid overfitting, the HCN's performance on validation data (see below) was tested at each epoch, and best-performing parameters were chosen as the result of training.
 The LCN was trained for 40 epochs.
-For both LCN and HCN, the learning rate was decreased by a factor of 10 on epochs corresponding to 50\% and 75\% of the total duration of the network’s training.
+For both LCN and HCN, the learning rate was decreased by a factor of 10 on epochs corresponding to 50\% and 75\% of the total duration of the training.
 Mini-batch size for both networks was set to 256.
-No data augmentation was used.

 For each class, the original 5,000 images from the CIFAR-10 training set were divided into 4,500 training images and 500 validation images.
 Thus, the training set of every class pair included 9,000 images and the validation set included 1,000 images.